Do you need a business checking account for a small business loan?

 Those features may include:

 You can find more personal checking account options without monthly fees or minimum balances than business checking accounts.
-These features are available with business checking accounts.
-But many business accounts set high balance requirements or offer tiered interest rates for meeting a higher balance.
+In order to avoid fees with a business account, you may have to meet a high minimum balance requirement, such as $20,000.

 Opening a separate business bank account makes it easier to track expenses and monitor spending.
-Separating business expenses from personal expenses is also important to analyze the company’s finances for revenue projections, finding tax deductions and being prepared for future tax audits.
+Separating business expenses from personal expenses is also important for analyzing the company’s finances for revenue projections, finding tax deductions, and being prepared for future tax audits.

 If you’re deciding whether to use a personal checking account for business purposes, you’ll want to read the bank account agreement closely.
 Some banks restrict the use of personal accounts for business purposes.